billwarker/billwarker/content/posts/Understanding Margin of Error and Sample Size/index.md

 tags: ["stats"]
 ---

-1st part of a 3 parter covering margins of error, power, and sample size calculations.
+Part 1 of 3 on a series of notes covering margin of error, power, and sample size calculations.

 Notes, with questions and examples, taken from the following reading: https://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Power/BS704_Power_print.html